chiyeon/persimmonsai-files/conversation_generation.md

 Run `make` to build the project, or see below to add support for gpu acceleration.

-### GPU Acceleration
+### GPU Acceleration (optional)
 Llama.cpp supports GPU Acceleration with CUBLAS.
 First ensure you have applicable hardware such as an NVIDIA graphics card.
-Then, install [`nvidia-cuda-toolkit`](https://developer.nvidia.com/cuda-downloads) on your system, ensuring the command `nvcc` works.
+Then, install [`nvidia-cuda-toolkit`](https://developer.nvidia.com/cuda-downloads) on your system, ensuring `nvcc` runs.

-Then, we can instead bulid with `make LLAMA_CUBLAS=1`.
+Then, we can instead build with `make LLAMA_CUBLAS=1`.
 When starting llama.cpp, we can also use the runtime argument `-ngl` to specify any number of gpu layers.

 ```
 make LLAMA_CUBLAS=1